 Hobbies

 Welcome to my Hobby Page.
-Art, jewelry, miniatures, boating and Star Trek… what more do I need?
+Art, jewelry, miniatures, outdoors, and science fiction... what more do I need?

 Jewelry-making